Waleed-Chaudhry/MIPS_Pipelined_Datapath/README.md

 #MIPS Pipelined Datapath

-It implements R-Type and I-Type (loads and store) instructions
+Implements R-Type and I-Type (loads and store) instructions
 The lw and sw were simplified to lb and sb as per the specifications of the project
 (the b refers to a byte as opposed a word, w)

-I later changed the lb and sb to lw, sw and added branching instructions
+The lb and sb were later changed to lw, sw
+Support for branching instructions was added
-The pipelined datapath was also enhanced to handle data hazards with full forwarding
+The pipelined datapath was modified to handle data hazards with full forwarding
 The design was implemented on a Cyclone IV FPGA board using Quartus II

 Test Program